-During the fiscal year ended 2007, directors A. Grant Heidrich, Michael Schmertzler and Mark McDade served on the Compensation & Talent Committee.
-No current or former member of the Compensation & Talent Committee or executive officer of the Company has served as a member of the Board of Directors or Compensation & Talent Committee of any entity that has one or more executive officers serving as a member of the Company's Board of Directors or Compensation & Talent Committee.
-The current and former members of the Compensation & Talent Committee have not been officers or employees of the Company while a member of the Compensation & Talent Committee during the fiscal year ended December 31, 2007.
+During fiscal year 2008, directors A. Grant Heidrich, Mark McDade and Michael Schmertzler served on the Compensation and Talent Committee.
+No current or former member of the Compensation and Talent Committee or executive officer of the Company has served as a member of the Board of Directors or Compensation and Talent Committee of any entity that has one or more executive officers serving as a member of the Company's Board of Directors or Compensation and Talent Committee.
+The current and former members of the Compensation and Talent Committee have not been officers or employees of the Company while a member of the Compensation and Talent Committee during fiscal year 2008.